Proposition F

 What if it doesn't pass?

 If this measure does not pass we will continue to operate with the funding mechanism that is currently in place.
-Your property tax rates will not be affected and we will periodically have to come back to the voters for property tax increases as state legislation reduces our operating tax rates.
-The District's facilities and vehicles will continue to degrade until alternative funding is approved.
+Your property tax rates will not be affected.
+It is possible that we will periodically have to come back to the voters for property tax increases as state legislation reduces our operating tax rates.

 Want to help?
 Host a sign!